BitcoinFiles/AUTHOR_IDENTITY_PROTOCOL/README.md

   [Signature]
   [Field Index 0] // Optional.
 0 based index means the OP_RETURN (0x6a) is signed itself
   [Field Index 1] // Optional.
-  ...             // If the Field Indexes are omitted, then it's assumed that all fields to the left of the AUTHOR_IDENTITY prefix are signed.
+  ...             // If the Field Indexes are omitted, then it's assumed that all fields, beginning with and including OP_RETURN, and continuing to (but not including) the AUTHOR_IDENTITY prefix are signed.
+This also includes the pipe (protocol separator) just before the AIP prefix.
 ```

 An example with signing [B:// Bitcoin Data](https://github.com/unwriter/B) is shown, however any arbitrary OP_RETURN content can be signed provided that the fields being signed are before the AUTHOR IDENTITY `15PciHG22SNLQJXMoSUaWVi7WSqc7hCfva` prefix.